philippinespire/2022_PIRE_omics_workshop/salarias_fasciatus/PSMC/README.md

 PSMC runs for multiple rounds (25 in this case).
 Each round the program generates output, and the iterations should get progressively closer to the "true" answer as they go.
 We can look at the results from the final iteration.

-The line starting with "TR" has the estimates for theta_0 (scaled genetic diversity) and rho_0 (scaled recombination rate).
+The line starting with "TR" has the estimates for theta_0 (the "scaled mutation rate") and rho_0 (the "scaled recombination rate").

 The following lines have estimates for other parameters, including time and population size at a given time.

 Notably, the numbers are scaled to mutation rate and population size.
 How do we translate these to unscaled estimates of effective population size?